padeir0/anu/abc/readme.md

   Uses HIR to validate uniqueness of references Analises lifetimes and annotates HIR
   Raises warnings for unused variables
-Lowering A
+Lowering
-  Converts maps and related operations to simpler data types Inserts allocs and frees
+  Converts maps and related operations to simpler data types Converts arrays to Ptr -> [size, cap, items...]
+  Inserts allocs and frees
   Only basic operations
-    High level operations like copy, append, free, new* are destructured into simple procedure calls Type-related operations like comparison, hashing etc are destructured too (when SIMD is introduced, some of these operations might be linked later) Lowering B: HIR -> LIR Transformation
+    High level operations like copy, append, free, new* are destructured into simple procedure calls Type-related operations like comparison, hashing etc are destructured too (when SIMD is introduced, some of these operations might be linked later) Operations only on basic and Proc types
-  Planar types
-  Converts arrays to Ptr -> [size, cap, items...]
-  Index based access into objects
-  Operations only on basic, Ptr and Proc types
-Resalloc: LIR -> MDIR Transformation (reuse Millipascal's backend) Blobby objects
-  Address based access into objects
+Resalloc: LIR -> MDIR Transformation (reuse Millipascal's backend) Address based access into objects
   Explicit stack frame management
     Slot based indexing into the stack frame